-Vaniqa treats the symptoms and helps to diminish unwanted hair growth, but it doesn't address any underlying causes, should there be one.
+Vaniqa treats the symptoms and helps to diminish unwanted hair growth, but it doesn't address any underlying causes, if there are any.

 Excess male-pattern body hair in women is quite common and is usually caused by chronic and benign disorders (aging, polycystic ovary syndrome).
-But it may be an indication of a more serious endocrine disease such as cushing syndrome or an androgen-secreting tumour.
-It is therefore important that you discuss your excess hair growth with your GP to decide whether further investigation is necessary.
+But it may be an indication of a more serious endocrine disease such as Cushing’s syndrome or an androgen-secreting tumour.
+So it's important that you talk to your doctore about excess hair growth to decide whether more investigation is needed.